 lines of scopes are top quality optics at a reasonable price.

-205-648M 1.5-4.5x32mm.
-At 1.5-2X magnification you can find your target fast when its up close, in the brush, and moving.
-The 40mm objective captures a HUGE amount of light at the low magnification range.
+A scope objective captures a HUGE amount of light in the low magnification range.
 And you generally wouldn't need more than

 6-7X magnification for shots in open areas of the Minnesota woods.

 PERSONAL CHOICE HANDGUN SCOPE - The Bushnell

 Trophy XLT 2-6X gives me the same 2X eye relief when I zoom it up to 6X magnification.